mcsimenc/PhyLTR/README.md

 ## 3. Classify elements using homology to LTR-Rs in Dfam and/or Repbase and remove false positives
 #### A. Run both Repbase and Dfam classification: `--classify`
 ###### Description
 Both methods use homology-based evidence for classifying elements as one of the classifications obtained from the database records: BEL, Copia, DIRS, Endogenous Retrovirus, ERV1, ERV2, ERV3, ERV4, Gypsy, Lentivirus (Repbase) and Copia, DIRS, ERV?, ERV1, ERV1?, ERV-Foamy, ERVK, ERVK?, ERVL, ERVL?, ERVL-MaLR, Gypsy, Gypsy?, Ngaro, Pao, Undefined, Unknown (Dfam Superfamily).
-As currently implemented, Dfam hits trump Repbase because they are expected to be longer.
+As currently implemented, Dfam hits trump Repbase because they are expected to be longer, and only the highest scoring hits are considered.
+This worked well for our test genomes and classifications matched domain annotations (e.g. gypsy elements always and only had gypsy domains).
 ###### Output
+* LTR-R annotations with false positives removed and Dfam and/or Repbase annotations (GFF3)
 * LTR-R annotations separated by classification (GFF3s)
 #### B. Run Dfam classification: `--classify_dfam`
 ###### Description
-Finds homologous sequences between LTR-Rs
+Finds homologs in Dfam using nhmmer
 ###### Output
+* LTR-R annotations with best Dfam hit in attributes (GFF3)
 ###### Options
 ```
 --keep_no_classifications 		Retain elements without homology to known LTR-Rs